stratumn/groundcontrol/README.md

 - All models must be *pure*.
 Mutations must create a new copy of the model.
 Avoid pointer accessors for models.
 - Reference models by ID.
 Do not keep pointers.
 - Models must not store a mutex.
 Use NodeManager.Lock().
-- Queries must have no side effects.
+- Queries must have no side effects (except appending the log).
 This may require more mutations triggered by the client.

 ## TODO

-- [ ] menu notification labels
 - [ ] git pull mutations
 - [ ] periodically check remotes
-- [ ] logs
 - [ ] tasks and processes
 - [ ] tests